prazit/DConvers/readme.md

 -----|------|-------------
 NOW | string | not for now, in fact this variable contains the time to start application.
 EMPTY_STRING | string | "" for some configuration that has another default string.
+APPLICATION_START | datetime | date and time at start of this application

-> You can see full list in the source code of SystemVariable.java
+> You can see full list in source code of SystemVariable.java

 #### Fixed Length Format